3-Deoxy-D-manno-oct-2-ulosonic acid

-3-Deoxy--manno-oct-2-ulosonic acid (ketodeoxyoctonic acid; KDO; IUPAC symbol Kdo) is an ulosonic acid of a 2-ketooctose which is used by bacteria in the synthesis of lipopolysaccharides.
+3-Deoxy--manno-oct-2-ulosonic acid (ketodeoxyoctonic acid; KDO; IUPAC symbol Kdo) is a monosaccharide, specifically an ulosonic acid of a 2-ketooctose.
+In gram-negative bacteria it is a component of the core oligosaccharide portion of lipopolysaccharides, also known as endotoxin.
 The -manno prefix indicates that the four chiral centers have the same configuration as -mannose.

 The cyclization of 3-deoxy--manno-oct-2-ulosonic acid to the β-anomer.
 The chiral centers are indicated by asterisks.